San Diego State University

 -

 Symptom relief Recruiting nowThis study looks at whether drinking watermelon juice before exercise can help your heart rate return to normal faster and reduce muscle soreness the next day.
-Healthy adults aged 21-50 will compare watermelon juice to Gatorade, sugar water, or plain water.
-The goal is to find a …
+Researchers will compare watermelon juice to Gatorade, sugar water, and plain water.
+The study involves 27 healthy adult…

 Phase: NA • Sponsor: San Diego State University • Aim: Symptom relief